 Chapter 1: Winter 1197

 Never before had his favorite chair appeared so welcome to Cedric’s eyes.
 He stumped toward it with single minded determination, his knees cracking with each step and an ache in his hip that had vexed him for the better part of a fortnight, born of an austere abbey bed and the two days on horseback that followed.
-Piety and humble living had their place, one he would not deny, but age and long habit had made him a creature of greater comforts, and he was keen to surround himself with them again now that his duty to the church was complete.
-He reached for the arms of the chair, prepared to fall into its embrace, when a quiet voice at his back halted him.
+Piety and humble reflection had their place, one he would not deny, but age and long habit had made him a creature of greater comforts, and he was keen to surround himself with them again now that his duty to the church was complete.
+He reached for the chair, prepared to fall into its embrace, when a quiet voice at his back halted him.

 Cedric turned his head to glower at Wamba over his shoulder.
 He stood just behind Cedric, an understanding smile on his face and his hands outstretched before him.